Hykiinyte/BEAR-e-controller/README.md

 - pip install robotpy-ctre
 - pip install robotpy-navx
 - pip install robotpy-pathplanner
-- pip install robotpy robotpy-wpilib-utilities
+- pip install rev

 If still not working, you may need to import the WPI Library.
 Be sure to include this in your code:

 - import wpilib
+- import wpilib.drive (not always, but necessary)

 ----------------------------------------------------------------------------------------------------------------------